Gerard Piqué: Senior side

 At the 2013 FIFA Confederations Cup, Piqué was the third of Spain's seven successful takers in a 7–6 shootout win over Italy at the semi-final stage.
 On 30 June 2013, Piqué was sent off during the final against Brazil.
 He received a straight red card in the 68th minute for a violent tackle on recently signed Barcelona teammate Neymar.
 The match finished 3–0 to Brazil, ending Spain's world record 29 match unbeaten run in competitive internationals.

+Piqué later participated in the 2014 FIFA World Cup, with Spain seen as a favourite to win again.
+The squad would underperform greatly, losing 5-1 in their opening game, a rematch with the Netherlands.
+This would be his only appearance in the tournament as he suffered a facial injury during the match and was kept on the bench indefinitely.
+Spain would be eliminated in the group stage marking the beginning of the end for the Spanish national teams golden generation.

 In Spain's opening group game of UEFA Euro 2016 on 13 June, Piqué scored his fifth goal for his country, a late header in a 1–0 victory against the Czech Republic.

 In Spain's second group match of the 2018 FIFA World Cup on 20 June, a 1–0 win against Iran, Piqué made his 100th international appearance.

 On 11 August 2018, Piqué announced his retirement from international football.

 On 25 March 2019, Piqué won his 10th cap for Catalonia in a friendly match against Venezuela, a few months after he had retired from the Spanish national team and led the team to a 2–1 victory.

 Style of play

-Piqué was a modern and commanding defender, who combined strength and tackling ability with good technique and passing.
-Due to his height and physical attributes, he was good in the air.
+Piqué was a modern and commanding defender, who combined strength and tackling ability with passing.
 Although he was primarily deployed as a centre-back, he was a tactically versatile player who was capable of playing as a defensive midfielder, a position in which he was initially deployed in his youth; he was also deployed as a sweeper on occasion, showing similarities to German legend Franz Beckenbauer, thus earning the sobriquet "Piquénbauer".
 He was also occasionally known to use his height as an additional attacking threat by advancing into more offensive positions, often functioning as an auxiliary striker, particularly if his team were trailing late on during matches.
 His ball-playing ability and capacity to read the game enabled him to form an effective central-defensive partnership with the more physical Carles Puyol, both with Barcelona and Spain.
 Despite his talent in his youth, he was initially accused by certain pundits of being error-prone defensively, and has been criticised on occasion for his inconsistency and lack of pace.
-Considered to be one of the best defenders in world football by pundits, in 2018, Pique's former defensive partner Puyol described him as "the best centre-back in the world" due to his personal development as a player in terms of his intelligence, leadership, positional sense, composure, and anticipation.
+Considered to be one of the best defenders in world football by pundits, in 2018, Piqué's former defensive partner Puyol described him as "the best centre-back in the world" due to his personal development as a player in terms of his intelligence, leadership, positional sense, composure, and anticipation.